HSAs work well, but they need some improvements.

 People whose health plan deductible is below the amount permitted for an HSA-qualified plan.

 People whose health plan out-of-pocket limit exceeds the amount permitted for an HSA-qualified plan.

 People whose health plan includes even one co-pay for non-wellness services prior to the deductible being met.

 Clearly the above flaws keep HSAs from reaching their full potential.

-1. Social Security: Seniors over 65 who enroll in Social Security are also enrolled in Medicare Part A on an automatic and compulsory basis.
+1. Social Security: Seniors over 65 who enroll in Social Security are also enrolled in Medicare Part A (government-paid hospital benefits) on an automatic and compulsory basis.

 2. Medicare: While there are some minor exceptions, as a practical matter virtually all Medicare enrollees are prohibited from contributing to an HSA.

 3. STLDI: Some STLDI plans are HSA-qualified.
 Most are not.

 4. FSA: If you have an HSA, you may keep it if you or your spouse are enrolled in a ‘limited’ FSA or a ‘post-deductible’ FSA.
 A limited FSA is one that only pays for services that are not part of your medical plan (for example, dental and vision benefits).
 A post-deductible FSA is one that kicks in after you’ve met your regular medical plan’s deductible.

 The Solution: HSAs-for-All